 At the crossroads with the national one kilometer above, we see in front of us the Ana Mine, still in operation.
 A clear exponent of the activity related to the spatofluor that aroused and arouses interest in various parts of Europe.
-In fact the Germans have been coming to Vega for a long time, since the beginning of the 20th century.
-In the beginning, geologists and adventurers came looking for precious minerals in the constitution.
-The espatoflúor arrived to give place to a small commercial route with Germany from Ribadesella.
+In fact, the Germans have been coming to Vega for a long time, since the beginning of the 20th century.
+Initially, geologists and adventurers came in search of precious minerals in constitution.
+The espatofluor came to give rise to a small commercial route with Germany from Ribadesella.
 Today the presence of the "rollers" of the Germans, who approach Vega in search of nature, calm and tradition because of the beautiful minerals professed by their parents and grandparents, is still noticed.

 Guided excursions to Vega Beach

 The beach of Vega is one of the most extensive in Asturias and one of the few in the north that conserves an important dune system.
 There we will discover Jurassic remains, remains of rocks with presence of fluorite, mineral that is extracted in the vicinity, in one of the most important deposits of fluorite in Asturias ...